harshitarathor/She-can-foundation-webpage/README.md

-# 🌸 She Can Foundation Website
+# 🌸 She Can Foundation Webpage

 A modern and responsive women empowerment NGO website built using HTML, CSS, and JavaScript.